-In this blog, John explains why he thinks we should all get growing…
+In this blog, John, our Sow Clever co-founder, explains why he thinks we should all get growing…

 Firstly, gardening helps sustain the fragile bio-diversity of our environment.
 For example, bees are in decline because of loss of habitat, pesticides and climate change.
 Why does this matter?
 Because bees pollinate 70 of the 100 crop species that feed 90% of the world.
 The loss of bees would also have an effect further up the food chain – how do we feed the animals that we eat, if there are no grains to feed them with?